IronOxidizer/lemmy-xite/README.md

 ## Notes

-1. As of 0.2.0 (Aug2020) worst case scenario ([240 comment thread](https://lemmylite.crabdance.com/dev.lemmy.ml/post/30493)) takes 9ms to render on server.
+1. As of 0.2.0 (Aug2020) worst case scenario ([240 comment thread](https://lemmyxite.crabdance.com/dev.lemmy.ml/post/30493)) takes 9ms to render on server.
 2. First load fetches a stylesheet, favicon, and svgs.
 These are cached so all subsequent pages require only a single HTML request.
 3. I use CSS Tables instead of FlexBox and Grid because Tables are [faster](https://benfrain.com/css-performance-test-flexbox-v-css-table-fight), simpler, and have much better legacy support.
 Using CSS tables over HTML tables avoids excess DOM objects.
 4. Each page refresh is limited to API critical chain of 1 to limit the impact on instances and to keep page times fast.
 5. 1.0.0 is set for when account functionality is stabilized.
 6. Ideally, static content is served through a CDN to further improve server performance and response times.
 7. Strictly only uses characters from [BMP](https://en.wikipedia.org/wiki/Plane_%28Unicode%29#Basic_Multilingual_Plane) for legacy font support.
-8. Catch me developing lemmy-lite on my streams at [Twitch](https://www.twitch.tv/ironoxidizer) or [YouTube](https://www.youtube.com/channel/UCXeNgKTWtqOuIMXnhBHAskw)
+8. Catch me developing lemmy-xite on my streams at [Twitch](https://www.twitch.tv/ironoxidizer) or [YouTube](https://www.youtube.com/channel/UCXeNgKTWtqOuIMXnhBHAskw)

 ## TODO

+0. Implement simple docker deployment.
-1. Fix user and community links (change markdown interpretation for same-site links)
+1. Fix user and community links (change markdown interpretation for same-site links).
 2. Consider not supporting UTF-8 and only using ASCII characters for data size and better legacy font support.
 3. Consider switching from Maud to [Sailfish](https://github.com/Kogia-sima/sailfish/tree/master/benches) to improve performance.